scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 and storage capabilities in mind.

 Two standard methods exist for retrieving archival telemetry.
-Within the Flight Operations Team (FOT) environment at the OCC the primary tool stores no intermediate products and instead always falls back to the raw telemetry stream.
+Within the Flight Operations Team (FOT) environment at the Operations Control Center the primary tool stores no intermediate products and instead always falls back to the raw telemetry stream.
 This stream contains over 6000 individual engineering telemetry items (MSIDs) that are interleaved according to different sampling rates and